loxilb-io/loxilbdocs/docs/quick_start_with_cilium.md

 ```

-All of the above steps are also available as part of CICD.
+All of the above steps are also available as part of loxilb CICD workflow.
 Follow the steps below to replicate the above:
 ```
 $ cd cicd/docker-k3s-cilium/